Low-carbon diet: how it affects the environment and you

-Plenty of us plan our meals to support our health goals.
-Could we also help the planet while mapping out those menus?
-These days, many consumers hoping to reduce their environmental impact are turning to “low-carbon” diets that limit meat and dairy in favor of more plant-based fare.
+Plenty of us plan our meals to support our health goals, but could we also help the planet while mapping out those menus?
+These days, many consumers hoping to reduce their environmental impact are turning to “low-carbon” diets that reduce meat and dairy in favour of more plant-based foods.

-Despite sounding like a weird weight-loss fad, a low-carbon diet isn't some regimen that requires you to quit eating bread.
-Nope, there’s really just one main rule: Choose foods that minimize emissions of greenhouse gases, those atmospheric compounds that contribute to climate change.
+A low-carbon diet isn’t a new weight-loss fad - you can still enjoy a flexible, balanced eating pattern.
+There’s really just one main guideline: Choose foods that minimise emissions of greenhouse gases, those atmospheric compounds that contribute to climate change.

 “What we eat and how it is produced—as well as food waste we create—all have major impacts on the planet,” says Katharine Wilkinson, PhD, an expert in environmental geography who serves as vice president of Project Drawdown, a nonprofit resource for climate solutions.

-While eating a low-carbon diet isn’t a cure-all for complex environmental challenges, a 2016 review published in PLoS One concluded that a broad shift to more sustainable eating patterns could slash food-related greenhouse gas emissions by 70%—and impart human health gains to boot.
+While eating a low-carbon diet isn’t a cure-all for complex environmental challenges, a 2016 review published in PLoS One concluded that a broad shift to more sustainable eating patterns could significantly reduce food-related greenhouse gas emissions by 70%—and impart human health benefits as well.

 Read on for the lowdown on what it means to eat a low-carbon diet, as well as how this approach can support good health for humans and the planet.